jamescoledesign/sat-track/README.md

 # sat-track
-Track satellites using a terminal interface.
+A Text User Interface (TUI) for tracking satellites in a terminal window.

 ## Setup
 Open the directory in a terminal, ceate a new `venv`, and install the packages.